The Moringa Associate Co-Directors are David and Kathi Cohen

 Katherine A. Cohen

 Kathi is the co-founder (with David) of Moringa Associates Inc., and has served as the Secretary and Operations Manager since its inception in 2006.
-Kathi has spent much of her life involved in Christian ministry.
-For 10 years, she worked with Youth With A Mission (in training, communications and operations roles with international responsibilities, based in Europe, on the M/V Anastasis); 4 years as Operations Director EFMA (The Mission Exchange) now Missio Nexus, Wheaton, IL USA; and 6 years as Promotions Manager of Worldshare Australia.
+Much of her life has been spent in Christian ministry.
+For 10 years, she worked in training, operations and communication roles with Youth With A Mission.
+With international responsibilities, she was based in Europe, on the M/V Anastasis Ship; 4 years as Operations Director EFMA now called Missio Nexus, Wheaton, IL USA; and 6 years as Promotions Manager of Worldshare Australia.
 She was the Business Manager for Church Army Australia from May 2009 to April 2010.
 Kathi served on the board of Christian Ministry Advancement Ltd., first from 2002 until May 2009, and again from May 2010 to August 2016.
 Born in California, she has a BA in Organisational Management, Eastern University of St. David’s, PA, an Associate’s Degree in Biblical Studies and Leadership Training and is a member of Delta Mu Delta, National Honour Society in Business Administration, St. David’s, PA, USA.

 The Moringa Associates Board consists of: